-List | 2023 Black history month events across NWA and the River Valley
+List | 2023 Black History Month events across NWA and the River Valley

 It is meant to honor, and respect all Black people in remembrance of every period of American history—through all of America's dark histories.

-In Northwest Arkansas and the River Valley, many businesses and venues are holding events both online and in person to celebrate and pay tribute to our history and future.
+In Northwest Arkansas and the River Valley, many businesses and venues are holding events both online and in person to celebrate and pay tribute to Black history and the future.

 Northwest Arkansas